uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ![!PyTorch Jupyter Notebook Output](images/pytorch_output.png)

-## Install TensorFlow GPU Using Terminal
+## Install TensorFlow GPU Using the Terminal

 1. Create a new environment that is compatible with supported tensorflow versions, use the below command to do this.
 For this tutorial we will use Python 3.11.